 When you run the script, the following text is displayed at the top of the script:

-Complete the following task to back up your hosts.
+To run the backup script to back up your hosts:

-- Ensure that the all-systems file contains only the hosts to back up.
+- Make sure that the all-systems file contains only the hosts to back up.
 For information, see Task 2 - Create a List of Hosts to Back up.

 - Make the backup script executable by running the following command: